sladeutley/fullstack-socialmedia-app/process-notes.md

 Note, jsconfig.json makes it so when you import files into other files, you can just start with src

-*NOTE - will need to use something like cloudinary instead of multer and storing image files locally for when i want to deploy this
+*NOTE - will need to use something like cloudinary instead of multer and storing image files locally for when i want to deploy this -> *Actually, looks like multer can support mp3 uploads, so might not need to change to cloudinary for mvp

-//2:47:43 - login and register page
+Redux Toolkit chrome extension (also don't forget about react devtools chrome extension) - 1. go to inspect elements 2. it will show the redux option (like there's console.
+Note, this is also where the react dev extension tools are) 3. click on, for instance, state and can see current state.
+NOTE, for this app, we also have user info stored in local storage because of redux persist -> go to application tab in inspect elements

+//3:30:59 - get that redux extension